doudatadog/Predicting-Outlet-Sales/readme.md

   Create numeric values for variables like outlet-size.

-This allowed me to build a randomn forest and xgboost models which best submission result was 1152.
+This helped me build randomn forest and xgboost models .

+The best submission result was RMSE = 1152 .